 - Recorder/Observer: During an observation, a SCOT will sit through your class, taking notes on the classroom dynamics.
 The SCOT will look at how you are teaching rather than focusing on what you are teaching.
 The SCOT will prepare a report that generally contains observations on teaching, the classroom layout, and a breakdown of how class time was spent.
 Observations can be tailored to focus on a specific concern or they can be general.
 Having an observation is usually the first step in working with the SCOT program as it gives the SCOT an idea of how you teach.

 - Focus group: A SCOT will facilitate a focus group with your students during the last 15 minutes of class while you are not present.
-The SCOT engages in a conversation with students using questions which are suggested by you, designed by the SCOT, and/or located in an established protocol.
+The SCOT engages in a conversation with students using questions which may be suggested by you, designed by the SCOT, and/or located in an established protocol.
 The aim of the discussion is to identify what you do that helps students learn, what hinders their learning, or what students think of the course overall.
 This information is relayed to you in a written report.
 The students’ identities are kept anonymous so that they are comfortable providing feedback.

 - Online observation: In an online observation, the SCOT is enrolled in an online class as an “FCTL Observer” in a “non-grading TA” role.
 This allows the SCOT to view the content and assignments (even before they are released to students), and to observe student-to-student interactions.
 The SCOT cannot view student grades or private student-to-instructor interactions.
 Typically, the SCOT will begin the observation as a student, experiencing how a student might orient themselves to the course.
 The SCOT will also observe the overall organization of the course and conduct an in-depth observation of a module of your choice.
 Observations can be tailored to focus on a specific concern or they can be general.